comeon-group/react-lottie/README.md

 ## Why Lottie?

 #### Flexible After Effects features
 We currently support solids, shape layers, masks, alpha mattes, trim paths, and dash patterns.
-And we’ll be adding new features on a regular basis.
+And we’ll be adding new features regularly.

 #### Manipulate your animation any way you like
 You can go forward, backward, and most importantly you can program your animation to respond to any interaction.